DandyLyons/notes/content/Library/The Bible (WEB)/01 - Genesis/Gen-32.md

 ***

 ## The Text
-### Jacob Wrestles With God

 ###### v1
 Jacob went on his way, and the angels of God met him.

 ###### v2
 When he saw them, Jacob said, "This is God's army."
-He called the name of that place Mahanaim.
+He called the name of that place [[Mahanaim]].

 ###### v3
-Jacob sent messengers in front of him to Esau, his brother, to the land of Seir, the field of Edom.
+Jacob sent messengers in front of him to Esau, his brother, to the land of [[Seir]], the field of Edom.

 ###### v4
 He commanded them, saying, "This is what you shall tell my lord, Esau: 'This is what your servant, Jacob, says.
 I have lived as a foreigner with Laban, and stayed until now.